Skip to content

 What is the correct order for Korean skincare?

-The rule of thumb is thin to rich: 1 oil cleanser, 2 water-based cleanser, 3 exfoliant, 4 toner, 5 essence, 6 serum/ampoule, 7 mask, 8 eye care, 9 moisturizer, 10 sunscreen.
-At night you can swap step 10 for a sleeping mask or richer night care.
+The general rule is to go from thin to rich: 1 oil cleanser, 2 water-based cleanser, 3 exfoliant, 4 toner, 5 essence, 6 serum/ampoule, 7 mask, 8 eye care, 9 moisturizer, 10 sunscreen.
+In the evening, you replace step 10 with a night treatment.
+You can find a more detailed explanation here: Korean skincare routine order.

-The 10-skin method means layering light liquids in multiple passes, usually toner and essence.
-Apply in thin layers until the skin looks plump and hydrated.
-Combine it with the 10-step Korean routine for maximum glow.
+The 10-Skin Method means layering light liquids in several rounds, usually toner and essence.
+You apply them in thin layers until the skin looks plump and well hydrated.
+You can combine this with the 10-step Korean skincare routine for maximum glow.